2022-2023 Middle School Elective Catalog

 Spanish 1A – (YEAR LONG ELECTIVE) – Grades: 6th-8th

 Designed to introduce students to the Spanish language and culture.
-This course emphasizes (comprehension of the language and learning about the Hispanisc culture).Students will be exposed to reading, story-telling, songs, videos, etc. to attain novice performance in all modes of communication -interpretive, interpersonal, and presentational.
+This course emphasizes (comprehension of the language and learning about the Hispanic culture).
+Students will be exposed to reading, story-telling, songs, videos, etc. to attain novice performance in all modes of communication -interpretive, interpersonal, and presentational.

-Spanish 1B – (YEAR LONG ELECTIVE) (prerequisite=Spanish 1A) – Grades: 7th-8th
+Spanish 1B – (YEAR LONG ELECTIVE) (prerequisite Spanish 1A) – Grades: 7th-8th

 Designed to continue to develop student’s proficiency, Spanish 1B continues to develop their comprehension and communicative skills.
 Students will be exposed to reading, story-telling, songs, videos, etc. to attain novice performance in all modes of communication -interpretive, interpersonal, and presentational.
 Students who have taken Spanish continuously for 2-3 years should have developed enough understanding to be recommended to take Spanish 2 when entering high school.
-To get a recommendation for Spanish 2 in HS students will need to have Spanish in their 8th grade year.
+To get a recommendation for Spanish 2 in HS, students will need to have Spanish in their 8th grade year.

 Category – ACADEMIC SUPPORT